Click to jump to section

-To become a certified teacher in Massachusetts, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.
+To become a certified teacher in Massachusetts, you will need to fulfill these requirements:

-The Massachusetts Educator Licensure and Recruitment Department offers two types of licensure for those seeking their initial teaching licensure.
-A Preliminary License or Initial License is offered, depending on candidates’ background and experience.
+The Massachusetts Office of Educator Licensure offers two types of licensure for those seeking their initial teaching licensure.
+A Preliminary License or Initial License is offered depending on a candidate’s background and experience.

 |Requirements||Validity||Type of License|